 \section{Abstract}

 A \emph{compression function} is a map that slims down an observational set into a subset of reduced size, while preserving its informational content.
 In multiple applications, the condition that one new observation makes the compressed set change is interpreted that this observation brings in extra information and, in learning theory, this corresponds to misclassification, or misprediction.
-In this paper, we lay the foundations of a new theory that allows one to keep control on the probability of change of compression (called the ``risk'').
-We identify conditions under which the cardinality of the compressed set is a consistent estimator for the risk (without any upper limit on the size of the compressed set) and prove unprecedentedly tight bounds to evaluate the risk under a generally applicable condition of \emph{preference}.
-All results are usable in a fully \emph{agnostic} setup, without requiring any \emph{a priori} knowledge on the probability distribution of the observations.
+In this paper, we lay the foundations of a new theory that allows one to keep control on the probability of change of compression (which maps into the statistical ``risk'' in learning applications).
+Under suitable conditions, the cardinality of the compressed set is shown to be a consistent estimator of the probability of change of compression (without any upper limit on the size of the compressed set); moreover, unprecedentedly tight finite-sample bounds to evaluate the probability of change of compression are obtained under a generally applicable condition of \emph{preference}.
+All results are usable in a fully \emph{agnostic} setup, i.e., without requiring any \emph{a priori} knowledge on the probability distribution of the observations.
 Not only these results offer a valid support to develop trust in observation-driven methodologies, they also play a fundamental role in learning techniques as a tool for hyper-parameter tuning.